'Dead to Me' Renewed for Season 2 By Netflix

-'Dead to Me' Renewed for Season 2 By Netflix With Christina Applegate and Linda Cardellini
+'Dead to Me' Renewed for Season 2 By Netflix, Starring Christina Applegate and Linda Cardellini

-For fans of Netflix's deliciously dark comedy Dead to Me can take heart -- a second season is on the way.
+Fans of Netflix's deliciously dark comedy, Dead to Me, can take heart because a second season is on the way.

-After ending the captivating and stress-inducing first season on a massive cliffhanger, devoted viewers were left hanging regarding whether or not they'd get any bit of closure to the story of a demented female friendship bonded by grief and strengthened by obsession, a search for answers and a lot of wine.
+After ending the captivating and stress-inducing first season on a massive cliffhanger, devoted viewers were left wondering if they'd get any bit of closure to the story of a demented female friendship bonded by grief and strengthened by obsession, fueled by a search for answers and a lot of wine.

 Creator Liz Feldman, who previously created One Big Happy and 2 Broke Girls, is set to serve as showrunner and executive producer for the second season.

-Additionally, Christina Applegate and Linda Cardellini have signed on to return as the show's central dynamic duo of Jen and Judy.
+Additionally, Christina Applegate and Linda Cardellini have signed on to return as the show's central dynamic duo, Jen and Judy.

-The first season of the series follows Jen (Applegate), struggling to cope with the unexpected hit-and-run death of her husband, who meets and befriends Judy (Cardellini) at an emotional support group meeting, and the pair soon become inseparable (bordering on co-dependent).
+The first season of the series follows Jen (Applegate), struggling to cope with the unexpected hit-and-run death of her husband, who meets and befriends Judy (Cardellini) at an emotional support group meeting.
+The pair soon become inseparable, bordering on co-dependent.

 However, as their relationship progresses, the mystery behind Judy's true motives and an ever-growing web of deceit and half-truths plunges everyone involved into some truly dark places.